 Section 30145—Acquisition of Foreign Exchange

 Federal agencies are encouraged to use ITS.gov, or issue foreign currency payments electronically and to issue international U.S. dollar wire transfer payments.
-For more information on ITS.gov, see subsection 30115.10e or see Fiscal Service.
+For more information on ITS.gov, see subsection 30115.10e or contact Payment Management in Fiscal Service (see Contacts).

 30145.10—Exchange of U.S. Dollars for Foreign Currencies